 IBSA Foundation for scientific research

-For IBSA Foundation, the dialogue between art and science is a creative way of dissemination: art, in its multiple forms, is a powerful tool of communication and also very useful for describing scientific research.
-Scientists look at the world with an objective and rational eye, but there is also another way of viewing it, which is reflected in the feelings, perceptions and emotions generated by artistic representations.
+For the IBSA Foundation, the dialogue between art and science is a creative way to popularize scientific knowledge.
+Art, in all its forms, is a powerful communication tool, and is also very useful in describing scientific research.
+Scientists look at the world with an objective and rational eye, but it may also be viewed through a different angle, reflected in the feelings, perceptions and emotions generated by artistic depictions.